 The ammonia and sulfur-rich compounds are responsible for the distinct smell of cat urine in basil.

 This compound is present in a few other plants as well.
 It can also be found in flatulence, bad breath, and Sauv Blanc wine.

-Few other reasons why your basil smells like Cat urine are –
+Other reasons why your basil smells like Cat urine –

 This variety of basil reportedly grown in France is said to smell strongly of cat urine.
 Boxwood basil indeed looks like a box with its symmetrical shape.
 This variety of basil has tiny leaves and a very strong odor.